-- using professionals who are not members of the audit team to perform the service; - having a tax professional, who was not involved in providing the tax service, advise the audit team on the services and review the financial statement treatment; or - obtaining advice on the service from an external tax professional.
+- having a tax professional, who was not involved in providing the tax service, advise the audit team on the services and review the financial statement treatment; or - obtaining advice on the service from an external tax professional.

 It is possible to have circumstances that relevant threat is at an acceptable level and hence employment of safeguards is not required.
 The practitioners are expected to document and be able to explain the relevant facts and circumstances and the determination on the "threats and safeguards" evaluation.